Article

 If you’ve tried n8n and feel it’s not quite the right fit—whether due to complexity, setup requirements, or integration limits—you’re not alone.
 While n8n is a powerful open-source automation tool, it’s not perfect for everyone.
-In this guide, we’ll explore the top n8n alternatives in 2025, breaking down their strengths, limitations, and ideal use cases so you can pick the right tool for your workflows.
+In this guide, we’ll explore the top n8n alternatives, breaking down their strengths, limitations, and ideal use cases so you can pick the right tool for your workflows.

 Why Look for an Alternative to n8n?